Skip to content

 Families on low incomes can get help with food and utility costs, which early help is administering locally.

 Through this fund, early help is able to provide a support grant to eligible households.
 Referral applications can be made via a professional working with the family concerned.
-The scheme runs until 31 March 2024 or may close earlier if the funds have been dispersed and are exhausted.
+The scheme runs until 30 September 2024 or may close earlier if the funds have been dispersed and are exhausted.

-Find out more information about the early help available
+Find out more information about early help

-Food, Fuel & More
+Food, Fuel and More

 Communication